Traffic unaffected at Iraq's Umm Qasr port after truck bomb

-BASRA, Iraq (Reuters) - Shipping traffic was unaffected by a truck bomb at Iraq’s southern Umm Qasr commodities port on Saturday, a maritime transport official said.
+BASRA, Iraq, Aug 17 (Reuters) - Shipping traffic was unaffected by a truck bomb at Iraq’s southern Umm Qasr commodities port on Saturday, a maritime transport official said.

 “Shipping movements and unloading operations at Umm Qasr port were not disrupted by the explosion,” Mahdi Askar, an official with the state-run General Company for Maritime Transport told Reuters.